-Get FREE weekly watering advice.
-Sign up today to find out how much water your lawn needs each week based on local weather station data.
-It hits your inbox every Monday.
-Sign up at waterisawesome.com.
+Get FREE weekly watering advice!
+Sign up online today to find out how much water your lawn needs each week based on local weather station data.
+This email hits your inbox every Monday.

-Rain and freeze sensors are water savers.
+- Rain and freeze sensors are water savers.
 They trigger automatic systems to shut off during downpours or when temperatures dip near freezing.
-And they could reduce your outdoor use by 5–10 percent.
+And they could reduce your outdoor use by 5 to 10 percent.

 - Smart controllers know when to say when.
 They are like irrigation clocks that automatically adjust run times in response to weather conditions.

 - Water by the drop.
 Use drip irrigation for trees, shrubs, and flowerbeds.
 Drip systems put water in the root zone - that's right where the plants need it.
 And adapters make it easy to convert from spray to drip.

 - Replace that thirsty turf.
 Grass is great for play spaces, but do we really need so much?
 Replace those little-used areas of your lawn with other types of landscaping or water stingy plants.